f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 ### 3.1.4 Communication Interfaces
 <a name="3.2"></a>
 ## 3.2 Functional Requirements: Definition of use case diagrams, use cases and associated sequence/activity diagrams, and mapping on requirements

+<a name="3.2.1"></a>
-### Scenarios:
+### 3.2.1 Scenarios:

-- Marco is tired of people parking on the sidewalk...
+- ### Scenario 1
+  Marco is tired of people parking on the sidewalk near his shop, so instead of shouting or starting a discussion with the violator, he decides to report the violation to SafeStreet using the application on his smartphone.
+He takes a photo of the violation and sends it, a lot better than calling emergency number to only report a parking violation.

+- ### Scenario 2
+  The budget of the municipality of Milan is negative, therefore, Omar, mayor of Milan, needs to find a way to raise more money.
+After a meeting with the head of the municipal police, who wants to improve his operate, he learns about SafeStreets and decides to adopt it in his city.
+Thanks to the application the traffic wardens will be more efficient and the number of traffic tickets should increase accordingly.

+- ### Scenario 3
-- Giuseppe the assessor wants to know where public interventions are most needed...
+   Giuseppe the assessor wants to know where public interventions are most needed.
+Thanks to SafeStreet he can check out the suggestions provided by the advanced algorithm developed by SafeStreet.

-- Paolo the traffic warden commander wants to improve his operate...
-- Omar the Mayor wants to raise more money...
+- ### Scenario 4
+  Award-winning traffic warden Nicola was commissioned by his superiors to use the SafeStreets application to get the notifications about traffic violations occurring near his position.
+  Thanks to the application he can forget about imprecise indications and can now precisely reach the position to control the situation.

 ### Use Case Diagram
 ![Use Case Diagram](images/UseCaseDiagram.png)

+<a name="3.2.2"></a>
-### Use cases:
+### 3.2.2 Use cases:
 | Name | SignUp |
 | --- | --- |
 | **Actor** |  User |